cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ## PSS Salt Choice

-For variants that have a non-zero PSS salt, the salt MUST be generated from a cryptographically secure pseudorandom number generator.
+For variants that have a non-zero PSS salt, the salt MUST be generated from a cryptographically secure random number generator {{?RFC4086}}.
 If the PSS salt is not generated randomly, or is otherwise constructed maliciously, it might be possible for the salt to encode information that is not present in the signed message.
 For example, the salt might be maliciously constructed to encode the local IP address of the client.
 As a result,